giantswarm/docs/src/content/guides/using-persistent-volumes-with-csi-driver-on-aws/index.md

 ## Using persistent volumes in a pod

-Once you have a Persistent Volume Claim you can [claim it as a Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#claims-as-volumes) in your Pods.
+Once you have a PersistentVolumeClaim you can [claim it as a volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#claims-as-volumes) in your pods.

 Note that an EBS volume can only be used by a single pod at the same time.
 Thus, the access mode of your PVC can only be `ReadWriteOnce`.